lewis-weinberger/adir/README.md

 The tree's window tag has some additional commands:

-- `Get` to refresh the tree if directory contents have changed.
+- `Get` to refresh the contents of the directory tree.
-- `Win` to open a shell window at the location under the cursor.
+- `Win` to open a shell window.
 - `Hide` to toggle whether hidden files are displayed in the tree.

+By default the `Win` command will open a shell at the root of the tree.
+To open the shell in a sub-directory, first place your cursor on the sub-directory in the tree, then use the M2+M1 chord on the `Win` command in the tag.
+Note that both `Get` and `Hide` will redraw the directory tree.

 ## Alternatives